Interacting Particle Systems for Fast Linear Quadratic RL: Interacting particle algorithm

 Formula~\eqref{eq:error-Sinf} is important because $\lambda$ is the rate for learning the optimal solution.
-The constant $\lambda$ is the spectral constant related to the exponential convergence of the solution of the DRE to the solution of the ARE \cite{ksivan}.
+The constant $\lambda$ is the spectral constant related to the exponential convergence of the solution of the DRE to the solution of the ARE \citep{ksivan}.
+As seen in the proof, the interaction term $\mathcal{A}$ is responsible for this propoerty.
 The formula is useful to see the relation between the simulation horizon $T$ and the error.
 For $\varepsilon > 0$, let $t=0$ in~\eqref{eq:error-Sinf}, $N>O(\frac{1}{\varepsilon^2})$ and $T>O(\log(\frac{1}{\varepsilon}))$, then error is smaller than $\varepsilon$.

-The offline dual EnKF is tabulated as Algorithm~\ref{alg:P}.
+The offline dual EnKF algorithm (Algorithm~\ref{alg:P} in Appendix \ref{app:alg}) presents a method to simulate the interacting particle system \eqref{eq:dual_enkf_intro} using only access to a simulator.
 For the numerical approximation of the SDE, a first order Euler-Maruyama method is used and may be replaced with a higher order method.